 Yes, you can sue for complex regional pain syndrome (CRPS) if your condition is the direct result of a traumatic injury caused by someone else’s negligence.

 For example, people can develop CRPS following a major car accident caused by a drunk driver, especially if the crash victim broke numerous bones during the wreck.
+If this has happened to you, contact our Chicago motor vehicle accident attorneys.

-People who slip, trip, and fall due to premises liability violations may also have grounds to take legal action if they can prove that their CRPS developed shortly after their slip and fall injuries.
+People who slip, trip, and fall due to premises liability violations may also have grounds to take legal action.
+Our Chicago premises liability attorneys can help prove that CRPS developed shortly after slip and fall injuries.

 Victims of medical malpractice can even develop CRPS from surgical errors, IV placement errors, and even medication errors that lead to major complications such as strokes or heart attacks.
+Our Chicago medical malpractice attorneys can help you determine if you have grounds to file a claim.

 Because of the controversy and confusion surrounding CRPS, it can be incredibly difficult to determine the cause of the condition and whether someone’s negligence caused the injuries that preceded it.
 That’s why hiring an experienced team of personal injury attorneys and medical experts is so important.
 The combination of legal and medical experts can help prove the 4 D’s of negligence in a personal injury claim:

-• Duty of Care: Everyone owes each other a specific duty of care to act carefully and safely.
+- Duty of Care: Everyone owes each other a specific duty of care to act carefully and safely.
 This means drivers should drive safely, soberly, and carefully to avoid car accidents.
 Property owners should take care by ensuring their premises are safe for visitors.
 Doctors, on the other hand, are held to an even higher standard of care, called the medical standard of care, which means that they should provide safe and competent medical care to their patients.

-• Breached Duty of Care: The defendant breached their duty of care through negligent actions or inactions.
+- Breached Duty of Care: The defendant breached their duty of care through negligent actions or inactions.
 For example, a driver began texting and driving, which is a dangerous and distracting practice.
 A property owner failed to set out a “wet floor” sign under a leaky spot in the ceiling.
 A doctor provided poor medical care in one way or another.

-• Causation: The negligent party directly caused the plaintiff’s injuries, and later, these injuries triggered complex regional pain syndrome.
+- Causation: The negligent party directly caused the plaintiff’s injuries, and later, these injuries triggered complex regional pain syndrome.

-• Damages: The injured plaintiff suffered a wide variety of damages, not just from their original injuries but from their later development of complex regional pain syndrome.
+- Damages: The injured plaintiff suffered a wide variety of damages, not just from their original injuries but from their later development of complex regional pain syndrome.
 Therefore, they deserve fair financial compensation from the negligent party.

 CRPS Damages